Data Protection Act Principles & Data Purchase Jargon Buster

 Business Data Purchase Jargon

-There Are Two Types Of Data Licence:
+There Are Two Types Of Data Licenses:

-Single-Use and multiple-use for 12 months: These are fairly explanatory, single-use you can communicate with that business or record, once.
+Single-use and multiple-use for 12 months: These are fairly explanatory.
+Single-use, you can communicate with that business or record once.
 Multi-use, you can contact them as many times as you want within the 12-month period depending on the licence.